ali3nnn/javascript-interview/README.md

 # Javascript Problems

-I want to gather here Javascript problems that I faced with in coding challenges during interviews.
+I want to gather here the JavaScript problems that I faced in coding challenges during interviews.